 Public Service Career of Credibility and Common Sense

 Sheila C. Bair served as Chairman of the Federal Deposit Insurance Corporation during one of the nation’s most turbulent economic eras in history, from 2006-2011.
 With the collapse and upheaval of U.S. and global markets as well as venerable financial institutions, Chairman Bair worked to bolster public confidence and financial system stability.
 Her efforts established her as an ardent advocate and innovator of policies to end the doctrine of too-big-to-fail and taxpayer bailouts.
 She has been lauded for her fierce advocacy of the public interest in articles and editorials in the New York Times, the Wall Street Journal, the Guardian, Financial Times, and the New Yorker.
 As Time Magazine aptly stated in selecting her as one of its 100 most influential people, she has served as “the little guy’s protector in chief.”
 Today, she continues her public interest advocacy as an author, speaker, and regular financial news commentator.
-She recently was named Chair of the independent, non-partisan Systemic Risk Council to monitor and encourage regulatory reform of U.S. capital markets focused on systemic risk.
+She is Chair of the independent, non-partisan Systemic Risk Council to monitor and encourage regulatory reform of U.S. capital markets focused on systemic risk.

 Providing Leadership for the Systemic Risk Council